 As referred to elsewhere herein, we have entered into various licensing and distribution agreements with established pharmaceutical companies to sell Paccal Vet.
 Specifically, we had entered into an agreement for the global commercialization of Paccal Vet with Abbott Animal Health, the assets of which were acquired by Zoetis on February 10, 2015.
-In connection with Zoetis' purchase of Abbott Animal Health, Zoetis terminated the distribution arrangement effective September 30, 2015.
+In connection with Zoetis' purchase of Abbott Animal Health, Zoetis provided the Company with notice that Zoetis will terminate the distribution arrangement effective September 30, 2015.